 The mouth has many visible areas we hear about all the time in oral health—the teeth, the tongue, the gums.
 But what about the key parts of our mouth that don’t get discussed?
 The inferior alveolar nerve (IAN), connected to your molars and premolars, plays an important role in your oral health.
 Here we’ll look at what it is and the symptoms of potential damage.

-Inferior Alveolar Nerve (IAN): Causes & Symptoms
+Inferior Alveolar Nerve (IAN): Causes and Symptoms of Damage

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.